About cross-account conversion tracking

 - If you use separate agencies for your search and display advertising: You’d probably want to set up cross-account conversion tracking in a manager account that contains all your accounts, which each agency can use.

 - If you have multiple product lines leading to the same conversion: You might want to set up conversion tracking in a manager account that manages the accounts for all the product lines.

 - If you have multiple product lines leading to different conversions: You’d want to decide whether to set up conversion tracking separately for each product line, or set up one main manager account for all of the product lines.

 - Managed accounts will be able to see, but not make changes to, cross-account conversion actions.
 Only manager accounts can make changes to these types of conversion actions.

 - Target CPA will use campaign-specific conversion actions, regardless of whether those are cross-account or account-specific conversion actions.

-- If you're using cross-account conversion tracking, then you'll need to import any Google Analytics goals and transactions into the manager account that created those cross-account conversion actions.
-For now, any goals or transactions that you have already imported will continue counting conversions, but in the future, goals and transactions in the managed account will no longer be supported.
+- If you're using cross-account conversion tracking, you'll need to import any Google Analytics goals and transactions into the manager account that created those cross-account conversion actions.
+For now, any goals or transactions you already imported will continue counting conversions, but in the future, goals and transactions in the managed account will no longer be supported.

 - To share conversion actions across your managed accounts, set up sharing from within your manager account.
 Conversion actions cannot be shared between managed accounts.